Orestistsira/cacao-knowledge-base/README.md

 In addition, if you use this code in academic or research work, we kindly request that you acknowledge the original research by citing the following publication:

-- [Full citation of the paper, including authors, title, journal/conference, year, and DOI/link]
+- **[Full citation of the paper, including authors, title, journal/conference, year, and DOI/link]**

 While citation is not a strict legal requirement under the license, properly referencing this work helps support continued research and development in this area.

 ## **Acknowledgments**
 This work was conducted as part of a postgraduate thesis at the School of Electrical and Computer Engineering, Aristotle University of Thessaloniki, under the supervision of Prof. Ioannis Papaefstathiou.

-Additionally, this research was supported by Automaton Technologies Ltd, whose insights, contributions and collaboration are gratefully acknowledged.
+Additionally, this research was supported by **Automaton Technologies Ltd**, whose insights, contributions and collaboration are gratefully acknowledged.

 This project also builds upon existing open-source efforts, including: